 Medior back-end software engineer

 Do you want to take your career to the next level?
-Do you want to work for an international software company that focuses on craftsmanship and job satisfaction?
-Easy LMS is looking for a back-end software engineer that can translate client wishes into user-friendly solutions.
-What you develop will be used by 2,000+ clients worldwide.
-Join us on our mission to bring effective and accessible e-learning to employees around the world 🚀!
+Are you passionate about building a great product?
+Easy LMS is looking for a back-end software engineer that can translate user requests for our SaaS learning management system (LMS) into elegant solutions.
+The features you develop with your team will be used by 2,000+ clients worldwide.
+Join us on our mission to bring effective and accessible e-learning to employees around the world🚀!

 What will you do as a medior back-end software engineer?

-You will be part of one of our autonomous problem-solving teams, committed to building and improving our online learning management system (LMS).
-A problem-solving team is a mix of back-end developers, front-end developers, and implementation consultants.
-You will work closely together to build valuable features for our clients.
-You will be involved in every phase of feature development.
+You will be part of one of our autonomous problem-solving teams, committed to building and improving our LMS in short iterations.
+A problem-solving team is a mix of front and back-end software engineers, and implementation consultants.
+You will work closely together to build valuable features for our users.
+You will bring your whole skill set to the table, and be sharp on the code and product quality.
+You will take an active role in defining how the application works.
+Therefore you will be involved in every phase of feature development.
 This means you will: